awsdocs/amazon-redshift-developer-guide/doc_source/machine_learning_overview.md

 By using Amazon Redshift ML, you can train machine learning models using SQL statements and invoke them in SQL queries for prediction\.

+For information about the prerequisites for setting up your Redshift cluster, permissions, and ownership for using Amazon Redshift ML, read the following sections\.
+These sections also describe how simple training and predictions work in Amazon Redshift ML\.

 ## How machine learning can solve a problem<a name="solve_problem"></a>

 A machine learning model generates predictions by finding patterns in your training data and then applying these patterns to new data\.
 In machine learning, you train these models by learning the patterns that best explain your data\.
 Then you use the models to make predictions \(also called inferences\) on new data\.
 Machine learning is typically an iterative process where you can continue to improve the accuracy of the predictions by changing parameters and improving your training data\.
 If data changes, retraining new models with the new dataset happens\.